 To lease a license for the Altium software installation, such as the Altium Designer example shown here, select the desired license entry in the list and click the Use button.
 Note that a license hosted by the PLS may be set to Automatic Leasing mode, so that no user intervention is required in the client software, beyond signing in to the server.

-The status of the selected license will then change to indicate that it is used by you.
+The status of the selected license will then change to indicate that it is used by you – expand (►) the license entry to see its current users.
 Note that its Assigned Seat Count field will change to indicate that a seat of the license has been taken, and this is also reflected by an incremented User Count for that license entry in Altium Concord Pro (go to Admin » Licenses in the server's browser interface).

 ► See the Server PLS mode comparison table for a relative summary of Local PLS mode.